awsdocs/amazon-workmail-administration-guide/doc_source/journaling_overview.md

 amazonjournaling@yourorganization.awsapps.com
 ```

- There is no mailbox associated with this address, and you will not be able to create one using this name or address\.
+ There is no mailbox associated with this address, and you won't be able to create one using this name or address\.

 **Note**
-Do not delete the following domain record from the Amazon Simple Email Service \(Amazon SES\) console, or email journaling stops functioning\.
+don't delete the following domain record from the Amazon Simple Email Service \(Amazon SES\) console, or email journaling stops functioning\.

 ```
 yourorganization.awsapps.com